Mirror Mirror (10cc album)

-Mirror Mirror is the eleventh and final album by British rock band 10cc released in 1995, re-titled I'm Not in Love for the 1996 re-release.
+Mirror Mirror is the eleventh and final album by British rock band 10cc, released in 1995 and re-titled I'm Not in Love for the 1996 re-release.
 The album was their first not to be released on a major UK label, this time working with Japanese label Avex following the poor performance of their previous album ...Meanwhile in UK and its relative success in Japan.

 Background and recording

-Mirror Mirror again was recorded with just two of 10cc's core band members, Graham Gouldman and Eric Stewart, however the album was more a combination of two solo albums than a conventional 10cc production.
+Mirror Mirror was again recorded with just two of 10cc's core band members, Graham Gouldman and Eric Stewart; however, the album was more a combination of two solo albums than a conventional 10cc production.
 Gouldman and Stewart played and produced together only one new track – an acoustic reworking of their 1975 hit, "I'm Not in Love", one of only three songs on the album that bore a Stewart-Gouldman joint songwriting credit.
 The other two Stewart-Gouldman songs were both taken from the sessions of the previous 10cc album ...Meanwhile.
-Songs written by Stewart, were recorded in France, while Gouldman's songs were recorded in London.
+Songs written by Stewart were recorded in France, while Gouldman's songs were recorded in London.
 Both Stewart and Gouldman co-produced their songs with Adrian Lee who also performed on most of the album's tracks.

 Gouldman admitted the album was "almost like two-halves of an album", largely a result of the fact that he and Stewart began recording in separate countries:

 Mirror Mirror included appearances by 10cc's longtime collaborators Rick Fenn on one track and Andrew Gold on two tracks, touring members Steve Pigott and Gary Wallis on one track, and notable guest performances by Paul McCartney on two tracks: "Yvonne's the One" co-written by McCartney and Stewart in February 1985 during the sessions for Paul's Press to Play album, but remade and completed on this album, and "Code of Silence" which also started as a collaboration between McCartney and Stewart.
 The album also included the new reworked mix of the original recording of "I'm Not in Love" from 1975.

 One of Gouldman's songs, "Ready to Go Home", was written after the death of his father, Hyme Gouldman, in 1991.
 Gouldman later re-recorded the song for his 2000 album, And Another Thing..., when he observed in the liner notes:

 Following the tour to support Mirror Mirror, Stewart announced his departure from 10cc.
-Gouldman, however, has later continued with his own lineup for 10cc as a touring band.
+Gouldman, however, has continued with his own lineup for 10cc as a touring band.